 Lacey McNary, MSW

-Lacey established critical linkages and fostered collaboration between diverse leaders at the local, state and national levels around influencing key decisions on behalf of children and families.
-She lead successful short and long term strategic planning efforts including various parts of the Blueprint for Kentucky’s Children.
+Lacey establishes critical linkages and fosters collaboration between diverse leaders at the local, state and national levels in order to influence key decisions on behalf of children and families.
+She has lead successful short and long term strategic planning efforts including various parts of the Blueprint for Kentucky’s Children while at KYA.
 Her leadership was critical in the passage of several state level policy changes including allowing more time for children aging out of foster care to go to college, passage of the kindergarten entry dental screening bill, the inclusion of BMI collection on the school physical form, the removal of the face to face interview for children’s health insurance and the passage of booster seat legislation in Kentucky.

 She has lead many efforts to convene and train advocates and volunteers in sharing their point of view with decision makers.
 Lacey was the founding leader of the decade-old Children’s Advocacy at the Capitol campaign as well as the designer and facilitator of several Child Advocacy Fellowships.
 She collaborated with national foundations and organizations to bring critical advocacy funding into the state to make Kentucky the best place in America to be young.

 Lacey completed an 18 month leadership program hosted by the Annie E. Casey Foundation designed to equip state level child advocates with leadership and facilitation skills.
 The Leadership Institute for State Based Advocates focused on a Results Based Leadership and Accountability model.
 Lacey teaches masters level social welfare policy courses at the University of Louisville, Kent School of Social Work.

 Principal Consultant, McNary Group and Owner of Gateway Therapy